-2021 Update: Tep’s in the middle of a rebrand to the Travelwifi brand.
-They’re releasing a new website in summer of 2021, with new pricing and products.
-We’ll be sure to update you as soon as we learn anything new!
+Update: Tep has just rebranded as the Travelwifi brand.
+They released a new website in summer of 2021, with new pricing and products.

 If you’ve followed us for a while, you know that we love our Travelwifi International WiFi Hotspot.
 Formerly called the Tep hotspot, its unlimited internet has kept us connected all over the world, which is essential when you travel and work as much as we do.

 What is it?
 The Travelwifi international WiFi hotspot is a palm-sized gadget that gives you Internet access anywhere in the world.

 We’ve used our Travelwifi hotspot for well over four years.
 That’s given us plenty of chances to review it and I honestly don’t know how we managed without it!

 As frequent travelers, it’s kept us connected while traveling in countries like Canada, the USA, Mexico, Europe, Ecuador and even Colombia, among other places.
 Since we work as we travel, we need reliable WiFi everywhere, and we found that we have that with our little Teppy.

 The International WiFi Hotspot – Tep 4G Wireless

 When Tep reached out for us to try their brand new 4G International WiFi hotspot, lovingly called the Teppy, we agreed in a second, since we used their original Tep 3g device so much.
 We’ve had the new 4G Teppy for almost a month now, and we’ve had a chance to test it in Mexico and in Jasper, Alberta, as well as central Alberta and British Columbia.